 The first link in the menu is Account Details.
 Once I click on that, an overview page loads.

-This always looks different though depending on whether or not I’m eligible for a discounted membership.
+This always looks different, though, depending on whether or not I’m eligible for a discounted membership.

 And you have the option to pause your Audible membership.
 That can be a nice alternative if you have Audible credits left over and don’t know what to spend them on.
+However, pausing means you will have to remember to cancel Audible before it renews and you get billed again.
+You also lose access to the Audible Plus catalog right away when you pause.

-Personally, I prefer to spend any left-over credits on pre-orders if there are no titles right at that moment that I want to buy.
+Personally, I prefer to spend any leftover credits on pre-orders if there are no titles right at that moment that I want to buy.
 Pre-orders will remain active even when I cancel Audible, and the audiobooks will be added to my library once the title is released, even if I’m not an active subscriber anymore.

 What happens when you cancel Audible?